Shujian2015/WInDS_Linux/README.md

-WInDS for AeroDyn v14 and FAST v8.10
+# WInDS for AeroDyn v14 and FAST v8.10

+This repository contains the code for my PhD dissertation: [Aeroelastic Simulation of Wind Turbines Using Free Vortex Methods and Strategies for Accelerating the Computation](https://drive.google.com/file/d/1usUycIwHxfTJySR9sRVLIxfUt0--x2_s/view?usp=sharing)

 Check the Wiki here: https://github.com/Shujian2015/WInDS_Linux/wiki.